Numigi/odoo-account-addons/account_statement_base_extended/README.rst

 Description
 -----------

-This module fixes some issues with the account_statemen_base module.
+This module fixes some issues with the account_statement_base module :

+- Fix the issue of adding a new line in the account bank statement line tree view.

 Configuration